What To Do if You Can’t Pay Your Utility Bills

 • Payment extension: You receive a longer window of time to pay your current bill.

-• Deferred payment plan: You receive assistance to pay off your balance in monthly payments.
+• Deferred payment plan: You receive assistance to pay off your balance in monthly payments over a longer period.

-• Waived or split deposit: If you qualify, you can split your deposit into two payments or don’t have to pay a deposit.
+• Waived or split deposit: If you qualify, you can split your deposit into two payments or avoid the deposit altogether.

 • Waived late fees: Residents enrolled in the supplemental nutrition assistance program (SNAP) or Medicaid qualify for waived late fees.